Creatine Gummies: The Manufacturing Reality

 Packaging isn’t an afterthought—it's part of the formula

 Gummies naturally exchange moisture with their environment.
-Over shelf life, that can mean softening, hardening, sweating, sticking, or other changes that impact consumer experience and product consistency.
-With creatine gummies, moisture movement can also complicate long-term assay control.
+Over shelf life, that leads to softening, hardening, sweating, sticking, or other changes that impact consumer experience and product consistency.
+With creatine gummies, moisture movement also complicates long-term assay control.

-A packaging strategy that’s built for gummies typically considers the entire system-not just the bottle.
+A packaging strategy that’s built for gummies considers the entire system—not just the bottle.

 Testing creatine in a gummy matrix is harder than it looks

-Gummies are analytically challenging: sticky gels, acids, sweeteners, colors, and flavors can interfere with extraction and quantification.
-A quality program that’s built for creatine gummies typically goes beyond a single finished-product test.
+Gummies are analytically challenging: sticky gels, acids, sweeteners, colors, and flavors interfere with extraction and quantification.
+A quality program built for creatine gummies goes beyond a single finished-product test.

-In other words: rather than forcing creatine to behave like a typical candy ingredient, the best results come from engineering the gummy process to protect assay integrity and uniformity.
+Rather than forcing creatine to behave like a typical candy ingredient, engineering the gummy process to protect assay integrity and uniformity delivers the best results.

 A practical pre-production checklist